PITTSFIELD -- Two brothers could end up testifying against one another at their back-to-back trials scheduled for later this year.

 When police arrived not long after, they were shocked by what they saw.
 Pittsfield Police Detective Thomas H. Harrington Jr., in his report, called it "one of the bloodiest scenes" he had encountered in his 25-year career.

 Paul’s trial was scheduled for this past week, but because he was hospitalized with chest pain, the trial was rescheduled for October.
-He remains out on personal recognizance pending the outcome of the trial.

 His brother, who lives in Las Vegas, had flown to Massachusetts for the trial this week.
 John is represented by attorney Timothy J. Shugrue and remains out on $1,000 bail.